Presented by Carmen LeFevre

 Vivian Sisskin, M.S., CCC-SLP, University of Maryland, walks clinicians through methods of group therapy while providing the nuts and bolts of Avoidance Reduction Therapy.

-This 2+ hour video course demonstrates speech management strategies to help you work effectively with children and adults who stutter.
-The video includes dynamic demonstrations of stuttering therapy techniques by experts from around the world.
+Description: This 2+ hour video course demonstrates speech management strategies to help you work effectively with children and adults who stutter.